KhronosGroup/glTF/extensions/MultiVendor/EXT_quantized_attributes/README.md

 Within the following, the typical process of quantizing mesh attribute data is shown.
 It is not the only possible way to perform data quantization, but it should illustrate how the method works in general, and why decoding can finally be executed using a matrix.
-The [paper](resources) "Mesh Geometry Compression for Mobile Graphics" by Lee et al. describes this method more in detail, and it also provides a practical analysis of results.
+The [paper](#lee-10-compression) "Mesh Geometry Compression for Mobile Graphics" by Lee et al. describes this method more in detail, and it also provides a practical analysis of results.

-#### Choosing a Range for Normalization
+#### <a name="choosing-a-range-for-normalization"></a>Choosing a Range for Normalization

 To quantize a given attribute, the first step is to compute a range.
 This step is needed for normalization on the encoder side, and later also for de-normalization on the decoder side.